 1.3 Focus on Fat Loss, Not Weight Loss

 Do you think you want to lose weight?
+You are reading an article on how to lose weight, after all.
 Well, you probably do, but more important than weight loss is fat loss.
 The difference?
 Well, someone that loses 30 pounds might lose 15 pounds of fat, but 15 pounds of muscle too – not good.
 While someone that does everything right might lose 30 pounds, but end up losing 35 pounds of fat and gaining 5 pounds of muscle – amazing!

 1.4 Measuring Your Progress